d11wtq/dm-sql-finders/README.md

     gem install dm-sql-finders

-Note that while the gem is functional, it has several known limitations, which I aim to work about by improving the parsing and generating logic.
-It is unlikely you will hit the limitations unless you extensively use `#by_sql` in conjunction with options such as `:links`.

 ## Detailed Usage

 Note that in the following examples, you are not forced to use the table representations yielded into the block, but you